7 Best Things to Do in Athens – Acropolis & Other Cool Landmarks

 7. Plaka

 What are the best things to do in Athens to explore the ancient sights?
-Athens is probably the most ancient capital you can imagine – besides the Acropolis, the city features an abundance of ancient constructions, including former marketplaces, the agoras, full of Ionic-, Doric- and Corinthian-style temples and other classical structures.
-Also, Athens’ fabulous museums, as well as more ‘modern’ sites such as the Panathenaic Stadium (stadium of the first modern Olympic Games in 1896), the vibrant Syntagma Square in front of the Old Royal Palace, and the enticing labyrinthine neighbourhoods full of local tavernas are must-sees in the city.
+Athens is the most ancient capital you can imagine – besides the Acropolis, the city features an abundance of ancient constructions, including former marketplaces, the agoras, full of Ionic-, Doric- and Corinthian-style temples and other classical structures.
+Also, Athens’ fabulous museums, as well as more ‘modern’ sites such as the Panathenaic Stadium (the stadium of the first modern Olympic Games in 1896), the vibrant Syntagma Square in front of the Old Royal Palace, and the enticing labyrinthine neighbourhoods full of local tavernas are must-sees in the city.

-Among the top landmarks in Athens is the Acropolis majestically rising on a 60 m high rock over the city of Athens, justifying its name meaning ‘High City’.
-This upper settlement on the Attica plateau was the early Athens in the 6th century BC and the city remained up there for centuries afterwards.
+Among the top landmarks in Athens is the Acropolis, majestically rising on a 60 m high rock over the city of Athens, justifying its name meaning ‘High City’.
+This upper settlement on the Attica plateau was the early Athens in the 6th century BC, and the city remained up there for centuries afterwards.
 Spectacular temple constructions were erected in the 5th century BC as places of worship and residence for the most influential people in antiquity.
-Soon the mighty structures – the epitome of classical Greece – were encircled by walls, turning the plateau into an unconquerable fortification.
+Soon, the mighty structures – the epitome of classical Greece – were encircled by walls, turning the plateau into an unconquerable fortification.

 When visiting the Acropolis, you enter through the impressive Propylaea, the majestic gateway to the ancient city.
 The function of the Propylaea was to separate the secular and religious parts of the city.
-When climbing the stairs to the Propylaea, you will to the right spot the fine, small Ionic Temple of Athena Nike.
+When climbing the stairs to the Propylaea, you will, to the right, spot the fine, small Ionic Temple of Athena Nike.

 Great artists have performed at the Odeon of Herodes Atticus, including Plácido Domingo, José Carreras, Diana Ross, Liza Minnelli, and Jean Michel Jarre – just to mention a few.